busterswt/busterswt.github.io/_posts/2018-02-02-sapient-motherboard.markdown

 <div class="side-by-side">
     <div class="toleft">
         <p>For grins, I fired up Adobe Illustrator.
 As expected, it ran without a hitch.
-The replacement motherboard won't make software work that didn't already work with the stock motherboard, but it **can** offer stability to certain operations affected by damaged components, such as printing or communications over the serial ports or data operations over the parallel interface.</p>
+The replacement motherboard won't make software work that didn't already work with the stock motherboard, but it <i>can</i> offer stability to certain operations affected by damaged components, such as printing or communications over the serial ports or data operations over the parallel interface.</p>
     </div>

     <div class="toright">